Our Rare Breeds - Livestock and Poultry

 Most of our animals represent species listed as "critically endangered" by The Livestock Conservancy.
 As such, Willow Pond Farmstead remains one of the very few places on earth where you can see some of these once-common "heritage" animals.

 So how could a farm animal become extinct (or near-extinct)?
 The answer is surprisingly simple: when farmers cease raising a breed, the breed vanishes.
-You see, man's involvement is essential to the survival of every domesticated breed, so if modern farmers don't raise them the breed disappears.
+You see, man's involvement is essential to the survival of every domesticated breed, so if modern farmers don't raise them the breed simply and quietly disappears.

 Among our endangered breeds critters are a few fainting goats.